daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 Element-wise with Python integers |	Individual calculations using native Python integers.|	Might be slower, but allows arbitrary precision for intermediate results.|
 |Batch-wise with Numpy	| Process arrays of numbers simultaneously.	| Likely fasterbut restricts calculations to the specified integer datatype.|

+In the most Python-based approaches—namely Python_Shared_Mem, Python_SysArg, Python_Copy, Python_Csv, and Python_BinaryFile—computations are performed using NumPy.
+As a result, the outcome is naturally limited by the bit-width of NumPy's datatypes.

-As the computations in the Python Approaches (Python_Shared_Mem, Python_SysArg, Python_Copy, Python_Csv, Python_BinaryFile) are performend by using NumPy, the results are inherently restricted to the datatypes bit-width.
-If you intend to avoid the restriction, you can use the Python_SysArg approach which does not use NumPy directly for the conversion.
-Instead, it uses the Python C-API type conversion after the execution of the UDF on the Matrix element.
-If there is an Result too large (or too small) for a given DAPHNE datatype '-1' is returned.
-Therefore appropiate limitation has to be ensured.
+However, if you aim to bypass this limitation, the Python_SysArg method is recommended.
+Unlike other methods, Python_SysArg does not rely on NumPy directly for the conversion process.
+Instead, it employs the Python C-API for type conversion after executing the UDF on the matrix element.
+If a result is too large (or too small) for a specific DAPHNE datatype, the value '-1' will be returned.
+Consequently, ensuring appropriate limitations is vital to avoid potential data loss or inaccuracies.